chpladmin/chpl-api/PENDING_RELEASE_NOTES.md

   * Reason for status change
   * Reason for listing change
 * Prevent users from using the following macra measures which are under review: RT13 EH/CAH Stage 3, RT14 EH/CAH Stage 3, RT15 EH/CAH Stage 3
+* Update invalid error and warning messages for upload file

 ### Bugs Fixed
 * Do not show error for 2014 listings on upload or edit if they attest to g3, have ICS = true, and do not have any criteria marked as SED.